-The transducer data were downloaded, and water levels were measured manually in the site wells on February 8, 2022.
-The transducer data were downloaded again on October 6, 2022, but at that time data could not be recovered from wells USGS-4 and USGS-8.
-Manual water levels were used along with the top-of-casing elevations to convert the transducer data to groundwater elevations; these are presented as hydrographs to show data from the time monitoring began in 2008.
-The hydrographs are grouped according to each well's open interval and formation monitored (Figure 5 and Figure 8).
-Shorter time intervals of the Culebra well hydrographs are shown in Figure 6 and Figure 7 to highlight specific groundwater responses.
+The transducer data were downloaded from well USGS-1, and water levels were measured manually in the site wells on February 7, 2023.
+The transducers in wells USGS-4 and USGS-8 were replaced in February because of problems connecting to the transducers during the 2022 monitoring period (DOE 2023).
+The transducer data were downloaded again on October 19, 2023, but the transducer in well USGS-1 could not be downloaded because the transducer had been removed when the rancher replaced the pump in April 2023.
+The water access tube that contains the transducer was damaged during the pump replacement so the transducer could not be reinstalled in April 2023.
+The pump in well USGS-1 cycles on and off to provide water to the nearby water tank that supplies water to livestock.
+The volume of water in the tank is maintained by a float switch, which activates the pump in well USGS-1 to supply water to the tank at a rate of approximately 15 gallons per minute.
+When the pump cycles on, water levels in USGS-1 drop by approximately 5 ft.
+Manual water levels measured in February were used along with the top-of-casing elevations to convert the transducer data to groundwater elevations; these are presented as hydrographs to show data from the time monitoring began in 2008.
+The hydrographs are grouped according to each well's open interval and formation monitored (Figure 6 and Figure 9).
+Shorter time intervals of the Culebra well hydrographs are shown in Figure 7 and Figure 8 to highlight specific groundwater responses.
 Groundwater elevations from manual water-level measurements are shown as individual data point symbols, and transducer data appear as lines.
 These data were corrected for the specific gravity of water for each screened unit.
 The specific gravity of water from Culebra-screened wells is approximately 1.0035, and the specific gravity of water from Salado-screened wells is approximately 1.15.
-Borehole deviation data are available for wells USGS-1, USGS-4, and USGS-8, so groundwater elevation data from these wells include a correction for true vertical depth (Figure 5, Figure 6, and Figure 7).
-Borehole deviation data are not available for wells DD-1 and LRL-7, so groundwater elevations from these wells are approximate (Figure 8).
+Borehole deviation data are available for wells USGS-1, USGS-4, and USGS-8, so groundwater elevation data from these wells include a correction for true vertical depth (Figure 6, Figure 7, and Figure 8).
+Borehole deviation data are not available for wells DD-1 and LRL-7, so groundwater elevations from these wells are approximate (Figure 9).